Francesco-Marhel/TruthProbe/README.md

 ## Reproducing

-Every number in the three documents is reproduced by one isolated command;
-the full list, organized per paper and per model, is in **[REPRODUCING.md](REPRODUCING.md)**.
-Every tool embeds its own shields — additive identity checks, held-out cross-validation over pairs, permutation nulls, multi-seed stability criteria — and prints its verdict: a run is certified by its in-code checks, not by its launch conditions.
+Every number in the manuscript is reproduced by one isolated command; the full list, organized per part and per model, is in **[REPRODUCING.md](REPRODUCING.md)**.
+Every tool embeds its own safeguards (additive identity checks, held-out cross-validation over pairs, permutation nulls, multi-seed stability criteria) and prints its measurements in full; no tool prints an automatic verdict, and the model is passed explicitly to every command.
+A run is certified by its in-code checks, not by its launch conditions.

 ## License